 The Company's official headquarters are located at Praça Comandante Linneu Gomes, s/n, portaria 3, prédio 24, Jardim Aeroporto, São Paulo, Brazil.

 1.1.
 Corporate structure

-The corporate structure of the Company and its subsidiaries, on December 31, 2022, is shown below:
+The corporate structure of the Company and its subsidiaries, on December 31, 2023, is presented below :